8anime/PDF-Merger/README.md

 # Receipt PDF Merger

-This Python script allows you to merge multiple PDF files from a specified folder into a single PDF file.
-The merged content is saved in the output PDF file you specify.
+This Python project allows you to merge multiple PDF receipt files from a specified folder into a single PDF file which will contain all the merged receipts from individual PDF files.
+The merged receipts are saved in the output PDF file you specify.

 ## Table of Contents
 - [Usage](#usage)